joamatab/awesome_photonics/README.md

 # Photonic open source projects

-If you are new to Git and Python I reccommend reading this [article](https://lightlab.readthedocs.io/en/latest/_static/gettingStarted/index.html)
+If you are new to Git and Python I recommend reading this [article](https://lightlab.readthedocs.io/en/latest/_static/gettingStarted/index.html)
 Most tools in this list are written or have a python interface, which require some basic knowledge of python.
 If you are new to python you can find many [books](https://jakevdp.github.io/PythonDataScienceHandbook/index.html), [youTube videos](https://www.youtube.com/c/anthonywritescode) and [courses](https://github.com/joamatab/practical-python) available online.

 ## Layout: define the geometrical shapes that guide the light.